-Glioma is a common type of brain tumor that originates in the glial cells of the brain.
-These cells form the tissue that surrounds and supports neurons in the brain.
-Glioma accounts for around 33% of primary brain tumors.
-This form of brain tumor can affect an individual at any age, although it is more common among adults and slightly more common among men than women.
+Gliomas account for around 33% of primary brain tumors.
+This type of brain tumor can affect an individual at any age, although it is more common among adults and slightly more common among men than women.

-The techniques typically used to diagnose glioma include assessment of medical history and symptoms; a neurological exam to test balance, reflexes, vision, hearing and cognitive ability; brain scans using magnetic resonance imaging and computed tomography to create detailed images of the brain; and a biopsy to test small samples of the tumor under a microscope.
+The techniques typically used to diagnose gliomas include assessment of medical history and symptoms, a neurological exam to test balance, reflexes, vision, hearing, and cognitive ability, magnetic resonance imaging (MRI) and/or computed tomography (CT) scans to create detailed images of the brain, as well as a biopsy to test small samples of the tumor under a microscope.

-- How much of the tumor can be surgically removed
+- The amount of the tumor can be surgically removed

 - The position of the tumor